 He simply looked up at me, with a playful grin.
 Did he understand?

-I left the school that day a little discouraged, but mostly with newfound respect for kindergarten teachers.
+I left the school that day a bit discouraged, but mostly with newfound respect for kindergarten teachers.
 More grace, the kind only Christ supplies, would be needed for future substituting and Lord-willing motherhood.

-Not only that, but before God’s all-knowing, all-perfect, and all-good eyes, we humans may seem like little ones running crazily around the classroom of life.
+Not only that, but in God’s all-knowing, all-perfect, and all-good eyes, I realized we humans may seem like little ones running crazily around the classroom of life.

 We have our own ideas of fun and what’s right.
 Our own daydreams and tantrums.
 Our own stubborn pursuit of coloring between the lines or not at all.
-And God, unlike the helpless substitute teacher, has a flawless lesson plan that must be listened to.
+And God, unlike the helpless substitute teacher, has a flawless lesson plan that must be followed.

 It’s so easy for me to lose patience with the cute, new-to-school kindergarteners, and yet I’m reminded that God shows His patience each day as He waits for us to turn to Him and to follow His Word.